BionicMushroom/proc-macro-workshop/README.md

 # Rust Latam: procedural macros workshop

+> [!NOTE]
+> This is my (BionicMushroom's) fork of [Rust Latam: procedural macros workshop](https://github.com/dtolnay/proc-macro-workshop).
+It contains my solutions to the provided projects.
+Before you look at the solutions, have a go at completing the projects by yourself!

 *This repo contains a selection of projects designed to learn to write Rust procedural macros &mdash; Rust code that generates Rust code.*